Ships of the Tsar

 Another loophole in the London Treaty placed no limits on warships displacing 600 tons or less, and Italy took advantage by building large numbers of "torpedo boats" to fulfill the same role as destroyers.
-France also built a number of similar units, and in Imperial and Royal Navy we gave similar boats to the Austro-Hungarian fleet.
+France also built a number of similar units.

 Imperial Russia built huge numbers of tiny "minnow" torpedo boats in the later decades of the 19th century, and the small combatant allowed by the Treaty would no doubt have appealed to this tradition.
 So while the Red Navy did not leap into this gap, we posited that their Imperial doppelgangers would have seen things differently.
 The T-type destroyer escorts are small destroyers, similar to the Italian Spica class, built in huge numbers for secondary duties.